Menu

 Mathematics

 Maths lessons will provide pupils with the opportunity to learn using concrete, pictorial and abstract models.
 They will then learn to apply this knowledge to reasoning and problem solving.
-We will be covering algebra and statistics, mainly.
+We will be covering a variety of topics that will support them in high school such as algebra.
 There will also be opportunity for online learning via Purple Mash and Learning By Questions for which your children have logins and can use at home.

 Science

-This half term we will be learning all about Animal Including Humans - Classification.
-By the end of the unit they will know the names of animals in the five vertebrate groups (fish, amphibians, reptiles, birds and mammals) and some of the names in the invertebrate groups (insects, spiders, snails and worms).
-They will describe the key characteristics of the five vertebrate groups and some invertebrate groups.
-Pupils will also compare the characteristics of animals in different groups and are able to give examples of flowering and non-flowering plants.
-By the end they will be able to use classification materials to identify unknown plants and animals.
-Following this, they will create classification keys for plants and animals and give a number of characteristics that explain why an animal belongs to a particular group.
-Finally, they will be able to talk about the formal classification system devised by Carl Linnaeus and why it is important.
+This half term we will be learning about classification.
+Through this topic they will find out about the names of animals in the five vertebrate groups (fish, amphibians, reptiles, birds and mammals) and some of the names in the invertebrate groups (insects, spiders, snails and worms).
+They will be able to identify the key characteristics of the five vertebrate groups and some invertebrate groups.
+Furthermore they will compare the characteristics of animals in different groups and are able to give examples of flowering and non-flowering plants.
+The children will use classification materials to identify unknown plants and animals, create classification keys for plants and animals and can give a number of characteristics that explain why an animal belongs to a particular group.
+By the end of the topic they will be able talk about the formal classification system devised by Carl Linnaeus and why it is important.

 Physical Education

-In Year 6, P.E will take place every Monday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
-In their P.E lessons we will be looking at athletic skills of running, throwing and jumping.
+In Year 6, P.E will take place every Tuesday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
+In their P.E lessons we will be looking at Tag Rugby.

 Music